 SB 83 mandates psychological counseling for those convicted of extreme cruelty to animals.
 The link between cruelty to animals and violence to

 humans is well established.
 Our communities are safer and better places to live when our laws support keeping animals safe from harm.
-This bill will further protect animals from abuse and will allow for more effective intervention against those whose harmful, criminal behavior often begins with animal cruelty.

 In early 2013, the national Animal Legal Defense Fund published a report, based on a detailed comparative analysis of state statutes in 15 broad categories, saying New Mexico is one of the worst in the nation for animal protection laws.